rocco8620/FSTK/README-package.md

 ## Installation, configuration and use

 1\.
-Create a virtual environ
+Create a virtual environment

 ~~~
 virtualenv env -p python3